 District 3 playoff races: Who’s in, who’s on the bubble and who has work left to do

-The PIAA released the first of its weekly District 3 Power Rankings on Monday, so we’re breaking down who’s in, who’s on the bubble and who has work left to do to make the District playoffs.
+It's time for our weekly look-in on the District 3 football playoff races!
+We’re breaking down who’s in, who’s on the bubble and who has work left to do to make the district playoffs.
 Schools are listed by classification and only Hanover-Adams teams are included.

 Class AAAA--Top 16 teams qualify for the District 3 M&T Bank Championships.